-In order to test the functionality of the installed wireless sounder base, the following test must be performed: activate an alarm condition on the control panel (by a call-point or sensor in the installed system): the control panel will transmit an activation message to the device via wire to wireless translator / wireless expander and activate the sounder base.
-After each test the device must be reset by the specific command on the control panel or on the wire to wireless translator (see the RESET paragraph).
+In order to test the functionality of the installed wireless sounder base, the following test must be performed: activate an alarm condition on the control panel (by a call-point or sensor in the installed wheless sounder base, the control panel will transmit an activate an alarm contained on the control panel (by a call-point or sensor in the installed system); the control panel will transmit an activation message to the device via wire to wireless translator / wireless expander and activate the sounder base.
+After each test the device must be reset by the specific com-mand on the control panel or on the wire to wireless translator (see the RESET paragraph).
 If the test fails check whether the batteries are charged, if mistakes were done previously or even if the system is activated.
 If the wireless sounder base functionality is hopeless, send back the device to your distributor for repair or substitution.